Logic-Luminary/MeetTheDev/README.md

 ## About Me 📖

-Hello, I'm Adegbaju Pelumi, a passionate computer programmer, researcher and a Robotics and AI enthusiast.
+Hello, I'm Pelumi, also known as Logic Luminary, a passionate computer programmer, researcher and a Robotics and AI enthusiast.
 I'm excited about technology, open source, and the endless possibilities they offer.
-I love researching/programming in Robotics, Computer Vision, Drones, Self driving cars, C++, Python, and topics relating to Mathematics, Computer science, AI, Cryptography and I also love playing games.
+I love researching/programming in Robotics, Computer Vision, Drones, Self driving cars, C++, Python, and topics relating to Mathematics, Computer science, AI, and science in general, I also love playing games.

 I'm a Math hobbyist and I'm always eager to learn and explore new things.